 - During this time, if you think the sauce is getting too dry, add some butter.
 The final result should be like in the picture.

 - If you want a more vivid red color, add a little bit more, but always remember that bolognese ragù is not based on tomato (like the sauces from Southern Italy, e.g. Naples).

 - The choice of every bolognese is Mutti (an historical brand from Parma) concentrated tomato paste, hope you can find it.

 Some of the links above are affiliate links.
 This means that, at no additional cost to you, if you click through and make a purchase you will help this blog grow.
 I only promote affiliate programs that I believe in, and products I know about, with the aim to help you in your choices.

 The perfect wine pairing for pasta (e.g. tagliatelle) with bolognese sauce is a Sangiovese.
 For this pairing, see also the review of lunch at Trattoria Nonna Aurora.
 A good piece of advice is always to pair food with a wine produced in the same area, so I suggest an excellent Sangiovese di Romagna (near Bologna).

 Bolognese sauce, or ragu bolognese or simply ragù, is made of minced beef meat, some pork meat (usually ham or bacon), a mix of vegetables (onion, celery, carrot), extra virgin olive oil, butter, concentrated tomato paste.

 As the name says, it comes from the ancient city of Bologna.
-Bologna, in northern Italy is famous for the most ancient University of whole Europe and for its porticoes.
-Our porticoes are now Unesco “world heritage site”.
-About this important event you can also read a post from one of my favorite and most authentically “bolognese” blogs.
+Bologna, in northern Italy, is famous for being the most ancient University in whole Europe and for its porticoes.
+Our porticoes are now Unesco’s “world heritage site”.
+About this important event, you can also read a post from one of my favorite and most authentically “bolognese” blogs.